uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

 -----------------------------------------------------------

 Custom reports may be defined in the YAML specification under the key ‘definitions’ the same way as any other reports.
 The easiest way to test run
-`DataReports` and `EncodingReports` is through the `ExploratoryAnalysis` instruction.
-They may also be specified in the `TrainMLModelInstruction` instruction in the ‘selection’ and ‘assessment’ loop under ‘reports:data_splits’ and ‘reports:encoding’ respectively.
+:ref:`Data reports` and :ref:`Encoding reports` is through the :ref:`ExploratoryAnalysis` instruction.
+They may also be specified in the :ref:`TrainMLModel` instruction in the :code:`selection` and :code:`assessment` loop under :code:`reports:data_splits` and :code:`reports:encoding` respectively.

-`MLReports` and `TrainMLModelReports` can only be run through the `TrainMLModelInstruction` instruction. `MLReports` can be specified inside both the
+:ref:`ML model reports` and :ref:`Train ML model reports` can only be run through the :ref:`TrainMLModel` instruction. :ref:`ML reports` can be specified inside both the
-‘selection’ and ‘assessment’ loop under ‘reports/models’. `TrainMLModelReports` must be specified under ‘reports’.
+:code:`selection` and :code:`assessment` loop under :code:`reports:models`. :ref:`Train ML model reports` must be specified under :code:`reports`.

-Finally, `MultiDatasetReports` multi dataset reports can be specified under 'benchmark_reports’ when running the `MultiDatasetBenchmarkTool`.
+Finally, :ref:`Multi dataset reports` can be specified under :code:`benchmark_reports` when running the :ref:`MultiDatasetBenchmarkTool`.

-The following specification shows the places where `DataReports`, `EncodingReports`, `MLReports`, and `TrainMLModelReports` can be specified:
+The following specification shows the places where :ref:`Data reports`, :ref:`Encoding reports`, :ref:`ML reports`, and :ref:`Train ML model reports` can be specified:

 .. code-block:: yaml